pingithefrosty/fb-chat-java-parser/README.md

 * Replaces special html characters.
 * Reformats time into a 24 hour format and separate columns for year, month, day, day of the week, and hour/minute.
 * Counts characters and words in a message.
-* Decides if it is a groupconversation or not.
+* Decides if it is a group conversation or not and labels it.

 ##  Description of the program
 * The message class stores each individual message.